Skip to main content

 The world has changed since 1987.
 Our Constitution must keep up with these changes if we are to be competitive.
 This is why I support Charter change, except in the extension of term limits of public officials.

 It's been the same problem.
-Honestly, can anybody give me a sample paper that has first-world countries praising Atty.
+Honestly, can anyone provide a sample paper that features first-world countries praising Atty.?
 Davide or Garcia?
 If that paper exists, maybe it's from Venezuela or North Korea!
 I read through From Third World to First, and the late Lee Kuan Yew (who died in 2016) even mentions the following on pages 304-305:

 Something had seriously gone wrong.
 Millions of Filipino men and women had to leave their country for jobs abroad beyond their level of education.
 Filipino professionals whom we recruited to work for Singapore are as good as our own.
 Indeed, their architects, artists, and musicians are more artistic and creative than ours.
 Hundreds of thousands of them have left for Hawaii and for the American mainland.
 It is a problem the solution to which has not been made easier by the workings of a Philippine version of the American constitution